Skip to main content

 (1) Each instructor shall hold a current and valid firefighter II certificate in accordance with Chapter 4765-20 of the Administrative Code.

-(2) Each instructor shall hold a current and valid fire instructor or assistant fire instructor certificate in accordance with Chapter 4765-21 of the Administrative Code.
+(2) Each instructor shall hold a current and valid certificate to teach in accordance with Chapter 4765-21 of the Administrative Code.

-(J) Except as permitted in paragraph (K) of this rule, the training requirements listed in paragraph (A) of this rule shall commence and end within a consecutive twelve-month period.
+(I) Except as permitted in paragraph (J) of this rule, the training requirements listed in paragraph (A) of this rule shall commence and end within a consecutive twelve-month period.

-(L) Prior to being permitted to participate in live fire training evolutions, students shall meet the minimum student prerequisites to participate in live fire training evolutions in accordance with "NFPA 1403" chapter 4.
+(K) Prior to being permitted to participate in live fire training evolutions, students shall meet the minimum prerequisites in accordance with "NFPA 1403" chapter 4.

 Supplemental Information